|Capacity||8,007 fixed seats, 500 premium seats, 1,50 berm capacity, 400-seat party area, 6 suites|

 |Tickets on Sale||To be announced|

 |Directions||Goodyear is located in the southwest corner of the greater Phoenix area.
 From I-10, take Estrella Parkway South.
 Continue on Estrella Parkway; you’ll see the ballpark on your left after you pass Van Buren.|

 Cleveland Indians Spring Training: Ohio in the Desert

 Goodyear, located on the far western edge of the greater Phoenix area, isn’t the first place to come to mind when brainstorming for ideal spring-training locales.
-True, it’s growing like mad – the population rising from 18,911 in 2000 to an estimated 55,954 in 2007 – and many large businesses, including Lockheed, Macy’s and Lufthansa, have large-scale operations there.
+True, it’s growing like mad – the population rising from 18,911 in 2000 to an estimated 77,256 in 2016, along with a population of 82,881 in neighboring Avondale – and many large businesses, including Amazon and Macy’s and Lufthansa, have operations there.